 “Music is a moral law.
 It gives soul to the universe, wings to the mind, flight to the imagination, and charm and gaiety to life and to everything.”

-While in the recovery room, he heard the sound of a woman playing a beautiful harp, quietly and slowly.
-The harpist’s gentle arpeggios, according to the researchers studying the effects of music in recovery, may have helped regulate Moran’s heart rate, breathing and blood pressure.
-He reported that the music had calmed his body and stopped him from thinking about was going on.
+While in the recovery room, Moran heard a woman playing a beautiful harp.
+The harpist’s gentle arpeggios, according to researchers studying music’s effects in recovery, may have helped regulate his heart rate, breathing, and blood pressure.
+He reported that the music had calmed his body and stopped him from thinking about what was going on.
 He felt more relaxed and rested.

 Healing Music Therapy